wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
-V8.8: ??-Sep-2023 by wavemotion-dave
+V8.8: 11-Sep-2023 by wavemotion-dave
-* Major cleanup of the Coleco ADAM driver so that most games now load up perfectly first try and RESET handling is smooth and consistent.
+* Major cleanup of the Coleco ADAM driver so that most games now load up first try and RESET handling is smooth and consistent.
 * For the ADAM, added toggle between full keyboard and the joystick/joypad so now you don't have to choose one layout or the other.
 * Simplified keyboard handling.
 Now the user just picks 'Full Keyboard' and the emulator will figure out the best keyboard overlay to use based on the machine being emulated.